Green Tech to Improve Public Health and Safety

 Workplace Safety Benefits Everyone

-Green cities that focus on occupational safety benefit everyone, from employees to upper management.
+Green cities that focus on occupational safety benefits everyone, from employees to upper management.
 Workplace injuries and disease are costly, but the utilization of advanced technologies is improving health and safety in more ways than previously anticipated.

 Author bio: